 Fixed Fee Divorce

-The divorce process is usually fairly straightforward and can be completed in approximately four to six months.
+The divorce process is usually fairly straightforward and can be completed in approximately six months.
 There is normally no need for parties to attend court.

 When a relationship ends it can be a confusing and stressful time for all involved, and many clients are concerned about spiralling costs associated with getting divorced.